 Raw Materials.
-Corn is the principal raw material required for the production of nixtamalized corn flour and constituted 63% of GIMSA's cost of sales for 2021 (does not include purchase expenses).
-We purchase corn primarily from Mexican growers and grain elevators, and from different parts of the world, mainly United States, at international prices based on the Chicago Board of Trade futures.
-In 2021, GIMSA imported approximately 23% of our corn purchases through its subsidiaries Compañía Nacional Almacenadora, S.A. de C.V., and Productos y Distribuidora Azteca, S.A. de C.V.
-Most of GIMSA's domestic corn purchases are made through its subsidiary Compañía Nacional Almacenadora, S.A. de C.V.
+Corn is the principal raw material required for the production of nixtamalized corn flour and constituted 61% of GIMSA's cost of sales for 2023 (does not include purchase expenses).
+We purchase corn primarily from Mexican growers and grain elevators, and from different parts of the world, provided that such corn complies with the requirements established in Mexico, at international prices based on the Chicago Board of Trade futures.
+GIMSA's corn purchases are made through its subsidiary Compañía Nacional Almacenadora, S.A. de C.V.
+See "Section 1.3.2.
+Risks Related to Mexico".